SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ----

 ## Upgrading to Renku 0.8.x (Unreleased)
-* NEW/EDIT *notebooks.serverOptions* has been renamed to *notebooks.serverOptionsUI*
-* NEW *notebooks.serverOptionsDefaults* has been added with default values that will be used to create a session when specific server options are left out of the request to launch a session.
-The `serverOptionsUI` is used only to display the elements that allow users to select different server options, the defaults in this section refer to the default selection when the elements are rendered.
-The `serverOptionsDefaults` specify the true defaults that will be applied by the API if any server options are not specified in the request to launch a user session.
-If the server option is found in both sections then the value in the `serverOptionsDefaults` section should be one of the values specified in the `serverOptionsUI` section and are rendered in the UI for the users to select from.
+* NEW *notebooks.serverDefaults* has been added with default values that will be used to create a session when specific server options are left out of the request to launch a session.
+The `serverOptions` section is used only to display the elements that allow users to select different server options, the defaults in `serverOptions` refer to the default selection when the elements are rendered in the UI.
+The `serverDefaults` specify the true defaults that will be applied by the API if any server options are not specified in the request to launch a user session.
+If the server option is found in both sections (i.e. `serverOptions` and `serverDefaults`) then the value in the `serverDefaults` section should be one of the options specified in the `serverOptions` section and are rendered in the UI for the users to select from.

 ## Upgrading to Renku 0.8.0
 * NEW/EDIT *postgresql.persistence.existingClaim* will most likely need to be modified in the course of upgrading your postgresql version.
 See [these instructions](https://github.com/SwissDataScienceCenter/renku/tree/master/helm-chart/utils/postgres_migrations/version_upgrades/README.md)